-In Equation (1), $\ln wage_i$ is the natural logarithm of hourly wage of individual i, PE_i is potential experience (=age-years of schooling-6), X_i is a vector of control variables including gender and province of residence, and ε_i is the error term.
+In Eq.
+(1), Inwage_i is the natural logarithm of hourly wage of individual i, PE_i is potential experience (=age-years of schooling-6), X_i is a vector of control variables including gender and province of residence, and ε_i is the error term.
 The coefficient of interest is γ , the earnings gradient associated with measures of human capital H_i , which is measured by cognitive skills (Gaokao z-score) or the attainment of a college degree or both.
-When both cognitive skills measure and the college degree indicator are included in the regression, the estimate on college degree reflects returns to factors that are not captured by the measure of cognitive skills such as broad subject-matter knowledge as well as noncognitive skills and the signaling value generated by a college degree.20 Equation (1) can be further written as:
+When both cognitive skills measure and the college degree indicator are included in the regression, the estimate on college degree reflects returns to factors that are not captured by the measure of cognitive skills such as broad subject-matter knowledge as well as noncognitive skills and the signaling value generated by a college degree.
+21 Eq.
+(1) can be further written as:

-$$\ln wage_i = \beta_0 + \gamma_1 Cog_i + \gamma_2 Col_i + \beta_1 PE_i + \beta_2 PE_i^2 + \beta_3 X_i + \varepsilon_i, \qquad (2)$$ where Cog_i denote cognitive skills and Col_i is an indicator for graduating from at least a 3year college.
-To more conveniently compare returns over time, we estimate Equation (2) with all three waves of CHIP data and add interaction terms of the cognitive skills measure and college degree indicator with year dummies for 2013 and 2018, taking the returns in 2007 as the benchmark.
+$$\ln wage_i = \beta_0 + \gamma_1 Cog_i + \gamma_2 Col_i + \beta_1 P E_i + \beta_2 P E_i^2 + \beta_3 X_i + \varepsilon_i,$$ (2)

+where Cog_i denote cognitive skills and Col_i is an indicator for graduating from at least a 3-year college.
+To more conveniently compare returns over time, we estimate Eq.
+(2) with all three waves of CHIP data and add interaction terms of the cognitive skills measure and college degree indicator with year dummies for 2013 and 2018, taking the returns in 2007 as the benchmark.
 In this specification, year dummies are also separately included.

 Our data allow us to address several common concerns in identifying the impacts of cognitive skills on earnings.
-First is the reverse causality.
-When cognitive skills are measured concurrently with wage, estimates on cognitive skills may be upwardly biased.
-For example, individuals may have higher skill levels because they have better jobs on which they can constantly practice and hence sustain their skills.
-In the CHIP data, Gaokao score is measured at the end of high school, before individuals start their career; therefore, the estimate on Gaokao z-score is unlikely confounded by this bias.
+First is reverse causality.
+When cognitive skills are measured concurrently with wages, estimates for the impact of cognitive skills may be upwardly biased.
+For example, individuals in better jobs where they can regularly use these skills may sustain their skills, something that might not happen in lower paying jobs.
+In the CHIP data, Gaokao score is measured at the end of high school, before individuals start their career.
+Therefore, the estimate for the impact of Gaokao z-score is unlikely to be confounded by reverse causality.
 Second is the omitted variable bias.
 For example, family background may affect both skill formation and employment opportunities and wages.
 With both CHIP and CFPS data, we use mother's education to partially control for the influence of family background.
 Third is the measurement error in cognitive skills, which may lead to biased (generally attenuated) estimate.
-Since the CFPS data include measures of cognitive skills in both math and word, we use the word test score as an instrument for the math test to deal with the measurement error problem.21
+Since the CFPS data include measures of cognitive skills in both math and word, we use the word test score as an instrument for the math test to deal with the measurement error problem.22

-In summary, while we are not able to use exogenous variations in measures of cognitive skills to achieve a convincing causal identification, the variety of approaches we take to deal with specific issues strengthen the interpretation of our estimates.
-The consistency of our estimated impacts of cognitive skills across different models and different data and comparability with that from international studies provide support for the substantial role played by cognitive
+In summary, while we are not able to use exogenous variations in measures of cognitive skills to achieve convincing causal identification, we take a variety of approaches to deal with specific issues in order to strengthen the interpretation of our estimates.
+The consistency of our estimated impacts of cognitive skills across different models and different data and comparability with that from international studies provide support for the substantial role played by cognitive skills in individual labor market outcomes in China.